undp/ssc/docs/data.md

 ## Map data

 Additional field `map_name` added where there is a mismatch between official name and that available in the mapping data.

+## Territorial focus

+The `territorial_focus` attribute is present in the `countries_tf.json` reference file but is only used to generate project files for the '469'.
+The original '275' already have territorial focus attrbiutes per record.